gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 #### Functional requirements

-* What is the end result?
+* What is the start & end result/state?
 * Is this is a **live** service or a **background** service?
 * Does this need stream processing or batch processing?
 * How **many users**?
 * Does the data need to be **persisted**?
 * Does the data need to be **consistent** or can it be eventually consistent?
 * Does the service need external **API**

 #### Non-Functional requirements

 * What is the **latency** expected?